autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 ###### Internationalization - Additional Language Support

 This application is capable of supporting multiple languages -- by default, English and Norwegian have been provided.
-To add additional languages, copy the folder located at `BIM360 - Revit to IFC Converter/ClientApp/public/locales/en`, and rename it with the appropriate language code.
+To add additional languages, copy the folder located at `aps-revit.ifc.scheduler/ClientApp/public/locales/en`, and rename it with the appropriate language code.
 Search for the file named `i18next.ts`, and add the language code to the `fallbackLng` array.
 Finally, edit the `translation.json` and `scheduler.json` files in the folder that you just copied, and set the values on the right hand side to the appropriate translation.

 When this is done, an additional language code will be shown in the header bar of the application.